aileks/macos-dots/README.md

 Also includes some fonts.

-*There's still a lot work to be done, but it's everything is very usable at the moment.*
+*There's still a lot of work to be done, but it's everything is very usable at the moment.*